10 Things to Do in Piazza del Duomo in Milan

 • Artico, a Milanese mini-franchise with four outlets in the city.
 Its ice cream has received recognition from the Gambero Rosso Guide, one of the most prestigious in the country (Via Dogana 1).

 • Cioccolati Italiani, the Mecca of chocolatiers.
-They use only one variety of cocoa to make their ice cream: the "fino de aroma", which is distinguished by its fruity and floral flavours (Via San Raffaele 6).
+They use only one variety of cocoa to make their ice creams: the "fino de aroma", which is distinguished by its fruity and floral flavours (Via San Raffaele 6).

 Book a guided tour of Milan